 (Disclosure: I use affiliate links within this post.
 I get a small kickback if you sign up for services using these links, at no cost to you!)

-Flodesk recently rolled out early access for their Checkout feature and I am super excited about to be in on it!
+Flodesk recently rolled out early access for their Checkout feature and I am super excited to be in on it!
 If you know me, you know I love all the technical aspects and behind-the-scenes of running a business.
 My industry friends come to me often with questions about checkout carts, email platforms, CRMs, and other geeky stuff.

 One question I saw in the Flodesk Insiders group was, “How does it compare to Thrivecart?”
 As I have both the Flodesk Checkout beta and a lifetime sub to Thrivecart, I thought I would walk you through the key differences I have noticed so far.